gafniguy/4D-Facial-Avatars/README.md

 Don't hesitate to contact [guy.gafni at tum.de] for additional questions, or open an issue here.

-The material in this repository is licensed under an Attribution-NonCommercial-ShareAlike 4.0 International license.

 Code for the webpage is borrowed from the <a href="https://github.com/daveredrum/ScanRefer">ScanRefer project</a>.